magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 > NOTE 4: we moved the `test` and the `test-cljs` option arguments
 > into the `task-options!` form as well.

-> NOTE 5: we enrich the `pom` task with more information, even the
+> NOTE 5: we enriched the `pom` task with more information, even the
 > ones, like `:description`, `:url`, `:scm` and `:license` that do no
 > make part of a minimal POM for the project to be packaged and
 > installed.